openhab/org.openhab.ui.habot/README.md

 [![Build Status](https://travis-ci.org/ghys/habot.svg?branch=master)](https://travis-ci.org/ghys/habot)

-HABot is a chatbot for [openHAB](https://openhab.org), running inside the [Eclipse SmartHome](https://eclipse.org/smarthome/) runtime with no dependency; it is offline and private by design, but can be added to the Android homescreen as a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) with resource caching (so it's very fast!) if served over HTTPS from an openHAB Cloud instance (like [myopenhab.org](https://www.myopenhab.org)) and used on the go.
+HABot is a chatbot for [openHAB](https://openhab.org), running inside the [Eclipse SmartHome](https://eclipse.org/smarthome/) runtime with no dependency; it can run offline and keep your data out of third-party clouds, but works very well remotely if served from an openHAB Cloud instance (like [myopenhab.org](https://www.myopenhab.org)).
+In that scenario it can even be added to the Android homescreen as a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/), and adds features working only on "secure origins" like push notifications, speech recognition and resource caching.

-__If you have feature requests or issues, please have a look at the (already quite full)  [roadmap](https://github.com/ghys/habot/projects) first!
-Thanks :)__

 It consists in:

 - a machine-learning natural language processor based on [Apache OpenNLP](https://opennlp.apache.org) for intent classification and entity extraction (thanks to [nlp-intent-toolkit](https://github.com/mlehman/nlp-intent-toolkit));
-- a modular skill system with intent interpreters and learning data provision (can be injected as OSGi components);
+- a modular intent-based skill system with learning data provisioning (basic skills to retrieve item statuses, historical data and send basic commands are built-in, but more can be injected by other OSGi dependency injection);
-- a mobile-first (but usable on a desktop too) web UI built with the [Quasar Framework](http://quasar-framework.org) and related REST API, to interact with the bot with messages and a full card designer
+- a fully-featured responsive card-based user interface built with the [Quasar Framework](http://quasar-framework.org) and its companion REST API to interact with the bot;
-- the interpreter is also an Eclipse SmartHome [Human Language Interpreter](http://docs.openhab.org/configuration/multimedia.html#human-language-interpreter) - this means the natural language answers will eventually expand to more than "here's what I found" and "there you go", athen it will eventually be able to answer questions and execute orders without a visual UI, when coupled with speech-to-text and text-to-speech engines in ESH.
+- an Eclipse SmartHome [Human Language Interpreter](http://docs.openhab.org/configuration/multimedia.html#human-language-interpreter) - this means once the natural language answers expand to more than "here's what I found" and "there you go", you will eventually be able to ask HABot questions and give it orders without a visual UI when coupled with speech-to-text and text-to-speech engines in ESH, for instance to build privacy-focused specialized voice assistant.
 It is another step to have a full, open source, privacy-focused, integrated natural language processing toolchain for your openHAB smart home.

 ## Screenshots